daniel-sudz/UWB-Hackathon/README.md

 # Category 1: README - Check out the **redux-refactor** and **firebase** branch for implementations

+## Quickstart
+Watch the video at https://youtu.be/zO1p4cPg_yk for client experience and https://www.youtube.com/watch?v=SpN6xKvSgWE for importing experience.
+Watching these two videos should take 2 minutes total and will greatly increase your comprehension while reading this readme.

 ## License

 MIT for all branches.
 See the license file in this directory.